UK Family Visa from Ireland

 The average processing time for a Child Visa is between 8 – 12 weeks.
 Once issued the visa lasts 2 years and 6 months, after which you’ll need to apply to extend.

-This visa is reserved for Irish nationals and residents who are based outside of the UK and require long-term care from a family member, whether that is a parent, grandchild, sibling, son or daughter living permanently in the UK.
+Adult Dependent visa is reserved for foreign nationals who are based outside of the UK and require long-term care from a family member, whether that is a parent, grandchild, sibling, son or daughter living permanently in the UK.
 The applicant will need to prove the following:

 Documents required